jdanekrh/amqv7-workshop/labs/90-broker-to-router.md

 ```

 In this configuration, we're setting up a `listener` which listens for incoming connections to the router; for example, an AMQP client could connect directly to this listener (in this case, we're listening on port `5672` which is the default AMQP port).
 Also locate the `connector` section of the configuration.
-This describes how we'll connect to the AMQ7 broker.
+This describes how we'll connect to the AMQ 7 broker.
 You'll want to change the host/port config to match that of your broker.
 For example, if you're running the broker on your local machine and the router in a docker container locally on a guest OS, you'd want to use your host IP for the broker's `connector.host` field.

 Let's make sure our broker from Lab 1, `myfirstbroker` is up and running: